anvilproject/anvil-portal/content/guides/content/creating-a-new-page.md

 ## Create the "Front Matter"

 Metadata describing the page and indicating its publication date, and author are held in the pages "Front Matter".
-Front matter is a yaml section that lists key values pairs of configuration for the page in the very beginning or "front" of the file.
+Front matter is a YAML section that lists key values pairs of configuration for the page in the very beginning or "front" of the file.

  ```